Rustam-Z/cpp-programming/README.md

 3. Learn to debug your code - look at the code line by line to see how it works.
 4. Surround yourself with other people who are learning.
 Teach each other.
 5. Learn taking notes.
-6. Build something, anything.
-For example, simple calculator, or program to save and read data from TXT files.
+6. Build something, anything you would enjoy while coding.
+Be unique.
 7. Focus on 1 thing!
 Take small steps, but every day, consistency is very important again.
 8. Learn to ask GOOD questions to others:
   - G: Give context on what you are trying to do, clearly describing the problem.